zackaira/Blockons/readme.txt

 == Screenshots ==

-1. **Blockons Blocks Manager** - Select which blocks to enable or disable
+1. **Blockons Blocks Manager** - Select which editor blocks to enable or disable for your wordpress site
+2. **Blockons Blocks Extensions** - Add content Tooltips anywhere on your site, and Image Lightbox to your content images
-2. **Blockons Site Add-Ons** - Add extra features to your WordPress website
+3. **Blockons Site Add-Ons** - Blockons offers extra site addons to further enhance your website usability

 == Frequently Asked Questions ==